Call for developers to bolster services so a Mid Wales town can cope with new homes

 All the homes can be sold on the open market as there is no expectation from PCC that developers contribute affordable homes as part of proposals in this part of Powys.

-Documents lodged with the application suggest that Powys council itself could be interested in buying some of the houses.
+Documents lodged with the application suggest that Powys County Council itself could be interested in buying some of the houses.

 A decision on the application is expected soon.